ocaml/dune/doc/concepts.rst

 ---------

 Whenever an action ``(diff <file1> <file2>)`` or ``(diff?  <file1>
-<file2>)`` fails because the two files are different, dune allows
+<file2>)`` fails because the two files are different, Dune allows
 you to promote ``<file2>`` as ``<file1>`` if ``<file1>`` is a source file and ``<file2>`` is a generated file.

-More precisely, let's consider the following dune file:
+More precisely, let's consider the following Dune file:

 .. code:: scheme